ayushi7rawat/Blogs-Backup/ckhcxg7ks02jtb7s1df4ae3el.md

-## How to Develope & Showcase Soft Skills
+## How to Develop & Showcase Soft Skills

 Hello World, Hope you are doing well!